 5. Consider The Size Of The Garden Or Growing Space

-This includes the size of the overall garden area, but also the size of the area that individual plant life will be grown in.
+This includes the size of the overall garden area, but also the size of the area that individual types of plant life will be grown in.

-The bigger the area of the garden, and specifically the bigger the area water hungry plant life, the more water intensive the garden might be to upkeep.
+The bigger the overall area of the garden, and also the area of water hungry types of plant life, the more water intensive the garden might be to upkeep.

-Reducing the size of the garden, or substituting some lawn areas for less water hungry plant life, or even hard surfaces that don’t require watering, can reduce gardening water demand (in addition to other gardening resources)
+Reducing the overall square area of the garden, or substituting some lawn areas for less water hungry plant life, or even hard surfaces that don’t require watering, can reduce gardening water demand (in addition to other gardening resources)

-Some reports indicate that existing grassed areas that might be more water or fertilizeer hungry might be replaced with ‘early care perennial ornamental grasses, low growing shurbs, or groundcovers’
+Some reports indicate that existing grassed areas that might be more water or fertilizer intensive might be replaced with ‘early care perennial ornamental grasses, low growing shrubs, or groundcovers’